open-telemetry/oteps/text/0148-sampling-probability.md

 The variables are:

-- **`C`**: The sampling probability of the parent context that is in effect, independent of whether the parent context was sampled.
+- **`H`**: The head inclusion probability of the parent context that is in effect, independent of whether the parent context was sampled, the reciprocal of the parent context's effective adjusted count.
 - **`I`**: The inflationary sampling probability for the span being started.
 - **`D`**: The decision probability for whether to start a new sub-root.

-This Sampler cannot lower sampling probability, so if the new span is started with `C >= I` or when the context is already sampled, no new sampling decisions are made.
-If the incoming context is already sampled, the adjusted count of the new span is `1/C`.
+This Sampler cannot lower sampling probability, so if the new span is started with `H >= I` or when the context is already sampled, no new sampling decisions are made.
+If the incoming context is already sampled, the adjusted count of the new span is `1/H`.

-Assuming `C < I` and the incoming context was not sampled, we have the following probability equations:
+Assuming `H < I` and the incoming context was not sampled, we have the following probability equations:

 ```
 P(span sampled) = I
-P(parent sampled) = C
+P(parent sampled) = H
 P(span sampled | parent sampled) = 1
 P(span sampled | parent not sampled) = D
 ```